ambernettech/chefdk-fundamentals/scene_06.md

 32,33
 -

-Move into the setup cookbook's directory
+Move into the workstation cookbook's directory

-Lets use `kitchen converge` to verify that the setup cookbook is able to converge the default recipe against the platform centos-six-dot-four.
+Lets use `kitchen converge` to verify that the workstation cookbook is able to converge the default recipe against the platform ubuntu-fourteen-dot-zero-four.

-The setup cookbook should successfully apply the default recipe.
+The workstation cookbook should successfully apply the default recipe.
 If an error has occured lets stop and troubleshoot the issues.

 -
 34
 -

 Now, I want you to do the same thing again for the apache cookbook.
-Update the dot-kitchen-dot-yaml file so that it converges the apache cookbook's default recipe on the centos-six-dot-four platform with the docker driver.
+Update the dot-kitchen-dot-yaml file so that it converges the apache cookbook's default recipe on the ubuntu-fourteen-dot-zero-four platform with the docker driver.

 > Allow time for the attendees to complete the exercise